srsholmes/fffmpeg/README.md

 #### `setAudioBitrate(x)`
 Sets the audio bitrate.
 #### `setAudioCodec`
 Sets the audio codec to use.
 For a list of available codecs use the `seeCodecs('a')` function.
+NB. `seeCodecs` doesnt exist yet.
 #### `setAudioSpeed`
 Sets the AudioSpeed
 #### `setBitrate`
 Sets the Bitrate
 #### `setCodec`
-Sets the Codec
+Sets the codec
 #### `setCreationTime`
 Sets the CreationTime
 #### `setMetaData(flag)(data)`